UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Predictive Tasks

 \section{UPLiFT for Predictive Tasks}

 \myparagraph{Experimental Methods.} We start with experiments focused on dense predictive tasks: semantic segmentation and monocular depth estimation.
-We compare with other task-agnostic feature-upsampling methods LiFT\,\cite{suri2024lift}, Featup\,\cite{fu2024featup}, LoftUp\,\cite{huang2025loftup}, JAFAR\,\cite{couairon2025jafar}, and AnyUp\,\cite{wimmer2025anyup}.
+We compare with other task-agnostic feature-upsampling methods LiFT\,\cite{suri2024lift}, Featup\,\cite{fu2024featup}, LoftUp\,\cite{huang2025loftup}, JAFAR\,\cite{couairon2025jafar}, AnyUp-v1, and AnyUp-v2\,\cite{wimmer2025anyup}.
 We also compare with simple baselines of bilinear and nearest-neighbor upsampling.
 To compare with prior works, we select DINOv2-S/14\,\cite{oquab2023dinov2} as our primary standard backbone for experiments.
 For all tasks in this section, we use an UPLiFT model trained for one epoch on the ImageNet-1K dataset \cite{deng2009imagenet}, with a maximum ground truth image size of 448 and a maximum input image size of 224.
 We train using our multi-step loss (Section \ref{sec:archtrain}) with 3 depth levels.
+We present results with the same UPLiFT model running in both regular mode and fast mode (Section \ref{sec:upliftfast}).

 We build on the experimental protocols of \cite{couairon2025jafar} and train linear probes models on top of the upsampled DINOv2-S/14 features produced by each method.
 In addition, following the example of \cite{wimmer2025anyup}, we make a small correction to the learning rate schedule of the official JAFAR evaluation suite.
 For this reason, we have recomputed all the baseline methods to provide a fair comparison.
 All methods are run in a pixel-dense upsampling mode.
 Following the example of \cite{couairon2025jafar}, we also run LiFT in a $2{\times}$ upsampling mode followed by bilinear upsampling to pixel-dense features, which we denote as LiFT-$2{\times}$.
 All evaluations use $448{\times}448$ input images and $448{\times}448$ upsampled features.
 For each method, we also report the number of parameters and the average upsampling time for a single image's feature as measured on one NVIDIA A5000 GPU.
 Please see the Appendix \ref{supp:predictive} for additional details.